Photo of Klas Tybrandt

 In 2013, Klas received a Postdoc Fellowship from the Swedish Research Council and in early 2014 he joined the Laboratory of Biosensors and Bioelectronics, ETH Zurich, headed by Prof. Janos Vörös.
 From this point forward he changed his research topic into stretchable electronics, with focus on soft and stretchable materials for bioelectronics.

 In 2016, Klas joined the Laboratory of Organic Electronics at LiU as Assistant Professor and established the Soft Electronics group in 2017.
-Klas earned his docenture in 2018 to become Associate Professor and was promoted to Senior Associate Professor in 2021.
+Klas earned his docenture in 2018 to become Associate Professor, was promoted to Senior Associate Professor in 2021 and became full Professor in 2024.

 Link to Google Scholar page